 Under 42 Pennsylvania Consolidated Statutes §5524, you typically have two years after the date of your injury to file a claim.
 There are some exceptions to this rule under specific circumstances, which a catastrophic injury lawyer at our firm can explain in more detail.

 Talk to a Philadelphia Catastrophic Injury Attorney Today

 A severe accident is devastating, especially knowing that it could have been avoided if not for another person’s negligent behavior.
-If you suffered a life-changing injury, guidance from an experienced legal professional at Ostroff Injury Law is crucial to holding the person who caused your accident accountable for your losses.
+If you suffered a life-changing injury, guidance from an experienced legal professional at Ostroff Godshall Injury and Accident Lawyers is crucial to holding the person who caused your accident accountable for your losses.

 A Philadelphia catastrophic injury lawyer from our team will fight for you and pursue the case result you deserve.
 Call today to learn more in a free consultation.